gSchool/ada-pre-course/02-pre-ada02/01-boolean-expressions/01-boolean-expressions.md

 | `false` | `true`  | `false`    | `true`               |
 | `false` | `false` | `false`    | `false`              |

+The `!` or NOT operator inverts any boolean value.
+For a boolean variable `p` below, you can see the result of `!p`.

 | __p__   | __!p__  |
 | :------ | :------ |
 | `true`  | `false` |